cse-sim/cse/README.md

 ### Development

-CSE is configured as a Microsoft Visual Studio project.
-To compile the project, simply open the solution file (src/cse.sln) in Microsoft Visual Studio with Visual C++ and click "Build Solution".
+CSE is configured as a CMake project.
+Currently, CMake is only configured to generate Microsoft Visual Studio solutions compiled with Microsoft Visual C++ (other generators and compilers will not work).
+A batch script is set up for automatic project setup.
+Simply double click or run the **build.bat** script in the root directory.
+All products (e.g., CSE.exe) will be placed in a directory called **msvc**.

+#### Testing

+Automated testing of your build can be executed by running

+`ctest -C Release`

+from the **msvc\\build** directory.

+#### Dependencies

+- CMake 3.10 or later

+Note: Generating the documentation requires additional tools.
+See [doc\\README.md](doc/README.md).